nicklockwood/iRate/README.md

     - (BOOL)iRateShouldShouldPromptForRating;

 This method is called immediately before the rating prompt is displayed to the user.
-You can use this method to block the standard prompt alert and display the rating prompt in a different way, or bypass it altogether.
+You can use this method to implement custom prompt logic.
+You can also use this method to block the standard prompt alert and display the rating prompt in a different way, or bypass it altogether.

     - (void)iRateUserDidAttemptToRateApp;